xavier-phillips/stepper-blinds-driver/README.md

 ## What's Next

-- The next step is writing the implementation that includes Matter, rather than the rudimentary hard-coded values the script currently uses.
+- The next step is writing the implementation that includes Matter, rather than the basic hard-coded values the script currently uses.
 	- For the implementation, I want to keep it buttonless for aesthetics and simplicity of circuitry.
 So I'm planning to use StallGuard to determine increased resistance at the top of the range of motion (ROM) for calibration, as well as a reduced resistance at the bottom of ROM.
-- I'd also like to polish the CAD enclosure tolerances.

 ---